Liverpool: Religion

 Liverpool contains several synagogues, of which the Grade I listed Moorish Revival Princes Road Synagogue is architecturally the most notable.
 Princes Road is widely considered to be the most magnificent of Britain's Moorish Revival synagogues and one of the finest buildings in Liverpool.
 Liverpool has a thriving Jewish community with a further two orthodox Synagogues, one in the Allerton district of the city and a second in the Childwall district of the city where a significant Jewish community reside.
 A third orthodox Synagogue in the Greenbank Park area of L17 has recently closed and is a listed 1930s structure.
-There is also a Lubavitch Chabad House and a reform Synagogue.
+There is also a Lubavitch Chabad House and a reform synagogue.
 Liverpool has had a Jewish community since the mid-18th century.
 The Jewish population of Liverpool is around 5,000.
 The Liverpool Talmudical College existed from 1914 until 1990, when its classes moved to the Childwall Synagogue.

 Liverpool also has a Hindu community, with a Mandir on Edge Lane, Edge Hill.
 The Shri Radha Krishna Temple from the Hindu Cultural Organisation in Liverpool is located there.
 Liverpool also has the Guru Nanak Sikh Gurdwara in Wavertree and a Baháʼí Centre in the same area.

-The city had the earliest mosque in England, and possibly the UK, founded in 1887 by William Abdullah Quilliam, a lawyer who had converted to Islam, and set up the Liverpool Muslim Institute in a terraced house on West Derby Road.
-The building was used as a house of worship until 1908, when it was sold to the City Council and converted into offices.
-Plans have been accepted to re-convert the building where the mosque once stood into a museum.
-There are three mosques in Liverpool: the largest and main one, Al-Rahma mosque, in the Toxteth area of the city and a mosque recently opened in the Mossley Hill district of the city.
-The third mosque was also recently opened in Toxteth and is on Granby Street.
+The city had the earliest Mosque in England and possibly the UK, founded in 1887 by William Abdullah Quilliam, a lawyer who had converted to Islam who set up the Liverpool Muslim Institute in a terraced house on West Derby Road.
+Apart from the first mosque in England which now houses a museum, the largest and main one, Al-Rahma mosque, was also the third purpose-built mosque in the United Kingdom.
+The second largest mosque in Liverpool is the Masjid Al-Taiseer.
+Other mosques in the city include the Bait ul Lateef Ahmadiyya Mosque, Hamza Center (Community Center), Islamic community centre, Liverpool Mosque and Islamic Institute, Liverpool Towhid Centre, Masjid Annour, and the Shah Jalal Mosque.

-Demonymy and identity

-Natives of the city of Liverpool are referred to as Liverpudlians, and colloquially as "Scousers", a reference to "scouse", a form of stew.
-The word "Scouse" has also become synonymous with the Liverpool accent and dialect.
-Many people "self-identify" as Liverpudlians or Scousers without actually being born or living within the city boundaries of Liverpool.